Raskelof/Talking-Stairs/README.md

 ### Visualisation and user interface

-The visualization comes in the form of a audio message with a text-to-speech greeting being played to the end user.
+The visualisation comes in the form of an audio message with a text-to-speech greeting being played to the end user.

-.NET and c# is my preferred choice of language so it was natural to setup the infrastructure around the device using .NET.
+.NET and c# is my preferred choice of language so it was natural to set up the infrastructure around the device using .NET.
 The code and setup is very simple though so I would suggest you use whatever language you feel comfortable with.
-The following describes the purpose and logics in each application.
+The following describes the purpose and logic in each application.

 #### Web server hosted on Azure
 Web server hosted using Azure Web Apps.
-Contains one endpoint that logs any requests in the datasbase described below.
+Contains one endpoint that logs any requests in the database described below.

 #### MSSQL Database hosted Azure
 MSSQL is the Microsoft relational database.
 This installation is a very primitive setup with one table (stairwayVibrations) with columns for primary id, createdOn and data.
 I choose this database only by personal convenience.
 Data will be logged to the database whenever a vibration event is triggered from the device.